 - Surveys for Centers for Medicare and Medicaid Services (CMS)

 - The Joint Commission (TJC) conducts a hospital wide audit every three years

 - UCLA Ronald Reagan Hospital (RRH) had its last audit June 27 – July 1, 2016.

 - UCLA RRH passed the three-year hospital survey with TJC excited about how well we run RRH with safety and quality for our patients.

 - One of the main objectives of Project MAPS (Measuring to Achieve Patient Safety) is to help the hospital get prepared for the three-year Joint Commission Survey and any other Joint Commission Survey (Solid Organ, Ventricular Assistive Devise (VAD), Stroke, etc.).

 - MAPS also helps the hospital be ready for any California Department of Health (CDPH) or CMS Survey.

 - MAPS’ audit tools adhere to TJC’s National Patient Safety Goals (NPSGs).
 These goals are put on the National list since they are the most frequent occurring items that go wrong when a mistake in a hospital occurs.

-In order to measure performance, MAPS observers make use of three main audit tools.
-The audit tools are paper based observation questionnaires that allow you to document clinical processes as per the guidelines suggested by JC.
+In order to measure performance, MAPS observers make use of two audit tools.
+The audit tools are paper based observation questionnaires that allow us to document clinical processes as per the guidelines suggested by JC.
 These audit tools adhere to JC’s patient safety goals for 2007.
-The three audit tools are described below:
+The audit tools are described below: